-Initial requests for Xolair (omalizumab) for chronic rhinosinusitis with nasal polyps (CRSwNP) may be if approved if the following criteria are met:
+Initial requests for Xolair (omalizumab) for nasal polyps may be if approved if the following criteria are met:

-- I. Individual is 18 years of age or older; AND - II.
-Individual has a diagnosis of chronic rhinosinusitis with nasal polyps (CRSwNP); AND - III.
-Documentation is provided that presence of bilateral nasal polyps demonstrated on by one of the following (AAO-HNS 2015): - A. Anterior rhinoscopy; OR - B. Nasal endoscopy; OR - C. Computed tomography (CT); AND - IV.
-Individual has had a trial and inadequate response to maintenance intranasal corticosteroids; AND - V. Individual is refractory to or is ineligible or intolerant to the following (AAAAI/ACAAI 2014, JTFPP 2022): - A. Systemic corticosteroids; OR - B. Sinonasal surgery; AND - VI.
-Individual is requesting Xolair as add-on therapy to maintenance intranasal corticosteroids; AND VII.
+- i.
+Individual is 18 years of age or older; AND - ii.
+Individual has a diagnosis of nasal polyps; AND - iii.
+Documentation is provided that presence of bilateral nasal polyps demonstrated on by one of the following (AAO-HNS 2015): - A. Anterior rhinoscopy; OR - B. Nasal endoscopy; OR - C. Computed tomography (CT); AND - iv.
+Individual has had a trial and inadequate response to maintenance intranasal corticosteroids; - v.
+Individual is refractory to or is ineligible or intolerant to the following (AAAAI/ACAAI 2014, JTFPP 2022): - A. Systemic corticosteroids; OR - B. Sinonasal surgery; AND - vi.
+Individual is requesting Xolair as add-on therapy to maintenance intranasal corticosteroids; - vii.
 Documentation is provided that individual has a serum Immunoglobulin E (IgE) level greater than or equal to 30 IU/mL.